 5. Password management policy

 A password management policy (PMP) governs the creation, management, and protection of user credentials within your organization.
-A PMP can enforce best password management practices, such as maintaining sufficient complexity, length, and uniqueness of passwords and regularly rotating them.
+A PMP can enforce best password management practices, such as maintaining sufficient complexity, length, and uniqueness, and regularly rotating passwords.
 It can also help you ensure password protection compliance with key cybersecurity requirements.

 A PMP may also delineate who’s responsible for creating and managing user passwords in your organization and what password management tools and capabilities your organization should have.